MFR6340/theenglishextension.org/young-world-4/unit-5: The Story of Chocolate.md

  *This post contains links.
 If you make a purchase through these links The English Extension Organization will earn a small commission, at not additional cost to you, which will be used to purchase books for classrooms.*

-**This unit covers chocolate from plantations to production  Included here are also some fun fictional books related to chocolate:**
+**This unit covers chocolate from plantations to production.
+Included in this list are some fun fictional books related to chocolate:**

 ## Charlie and the Chocolate Factory, by Roald Dahl